Which of the following functional groups contains a carbonyl grou... | Channels for Pearson+

 1

-Compare the structures of the other functional groups: Aldehyde has a carbonyl group bonded to a hydrogen and an R group, Ether has an oxygen atom bonded to two R groups, and Alcohol has an OH group bonded to an R group.
+Review the structures of the other functional groups: Alcohol (R-OH), Ether (R-O-R'), and Aldehyde (R-CHO), none of which have a carbonyl group bonded to a nitrogen atom.

-Conclude that the amide is the only functional group among the options that contains a carbonyl group bonded directly to a nitrogen atom.
+Conclude that the functional group containing a carbonyl group bonded to a nitrogen atom is the Amide.

 Watch next